RealTeebot/npm-ai-hooks/CONTRIBUTING.md

 🙏 Credits

-Maintained with ❤️ by RealTeebot and contributors.
+Maintained with ❤️ by iTeebot
+ and contributors.